 The large numeric keypad does not have an actual key for every character and function available.
-You use the $\widehat{\ }{n}$ , $\widehat{\ }{n}$ , $\widehat{\ }{n}$ , $\widehat{\ }{n}$ , and $\widehat{\ }{n}$ keys to access characters or perform functions that do not have an actual key on the keypad.
+You use the $\bigcirc$ , $\bigcirc$ , $\bigcirc$ , and $\bigcirc$ keys to access characters or perform functions that do not have an actual key on the keypad.
 This table tells you where to find more information about using the keys on the large numeric keypad.

-Key Where to Find More Information All M See "How the Ctrl, Alt, and Shift Keys Work" earlier in this chapter. ≣f See "How the Compound Function Key Works" earlier in this chapter. home, pg up, pg dn, end, $\spadesuit$ , $, , , \spadesuit$ See "Learning How to Use the Cursor Keys" earlier in this chapter.
+Key Where to Find More Information In An The Andrews See "How the Ctrl, Alt, and Shift Keys Work" earlier in this chapter. $ \\$ ≣f See "How the Compound Function Key Works" earlier in this chapter. home, pg up, pg dn, end, $\spadesuit$ , $\blacklozenge$ , $\spadesuit$ See "Learning How to Use the Cursor Keys" earlier in this chapter.
 This section explains how to use the cursor keypad on an alphanumeric or large numeric keypad.
-For the key combinations to access the cursor keys on a large numeric keypad, see Appendix B, "Reader Keypad Charts."
-0 through 9 See "Using the Number Pad" earlier in this chapter.
+For the key combinations to access the cursor keys on a large numeric keypad, see Appendix B, "Reader Keypad Charts." o through 9 See "Using the Number Pad" earlier in this chapter.
 This section explains how to enable and disable the number pad on an alphanumeric or large numeric keypad.
 For the key combinations to access the number pad keys and cursor keys on a large numeric keypad, see Appendix B, "Reader Keypad Charts."